 5. Probiotics with higher CFUs are always better.

 If probiotics don’t survive on the shelf, let along through your digestive tract, it really doesn’t matter what the CFU is, does it?
-AFU is the new form of measurement, meaning “Active Fluorescent Units.”
+AFU is a new form of measurement, meaning “Active Fluorescent Units.”
+Through AFU, we are able to calculate a more precise measurement of all viable probiotic cells.

 6. Probiotics are all the same.